 - a.
 The subdivider or developer shall install all potable water supply lines and meters in accordance with the standards in this Ordinance, the procedures manual, and other state or federal requirements. - b.
-Potable water supply lines, including water tanks, distribution lines, water mains, and laterals shall be dedicated to the County or other public entity providing potable water for maintenance and operation.
-Supply lines serving individual lots or uses beyond the water meter shall not be the responsibility of the County or another public entity providing potable water.
+The County shall not accept dedication of rights-of-way for water lines, which shall be located in with a street right-of-way, or within an easement on land belonging to a landowner. - c.
+Potable water supply lines, including water tanks, distribution lines, water mains, and laterals shall be dedicated to the County for maintenance and operation.
+Supply lines serving individual lots or uses beyond the water meter shall not be the responsibility of the County.